ProAngular/pro-form/README.md

 The components included in this project are:

-- **InputComponent**: A generic input field that can be used for text, email, password, etc. **InputDropdownOptionComponent**: An option element for the dropdown list input field.
+- **InputComponent**: A generic input field that can be used for text, email, password, etc.
 - **InputCheckboxComponent**: A checkbox input field.
+- **InputChipsComponent**: A chips list input field.
 - **InputChipComponent**: A chip element for the chips list input field.
-- **InputChipsComponent**: A chips list input field.
 - **InputDatepickerComponent**: A datepicker input field.
 - **InputDropdownComponent**: A dropdown list input field.
+- **InputDropdownOptionComponent**: An option element for the dropdown list input field.
 - **InputDropdownOptionGroupComponent**: An option group element for the dropdown list input field.
 - **InputRadioComponent**: A radio input options field.